A Decision Support System for Safer Airplane Landings: Predicting Runway Conditions Using XGBoost and Explainable AI: Data sources and variable extraction

 To reflect the airport runway conditions, the aircraft braking coefficient, $\mu_B$, is calculated using a performance model developed by Boeing. $\mu_B$ is defined as the ratio of the tangential force needed to maintain uniform relative motion between the aircraft's wheels and the runway surface.
 The calculations are based on the equation of motion of a moving vehicle

-where $m$ is the weight of the aircraft, $\frac{dv}{dt}$ is the acceleration, $D_{\thrust}$ is the force caused by thrust, $D_{\aero}$ is the aerodynamic drag, $g$ is the gravitation, $\epsilon$ is the slope of the runway, and $D_{\brakes}$ is the force contribution from the wheels.
+where $m$ is the weight of the aircraft, $\frac{\textit{dv}}{\textit{dt}}$ is the acceleration, $D_{\thrust}$ is the force caused by thrust, $D_{\aero}$ is the aerodynamic drag, $g$ is the gravitation, $\epsilon$ is the slope of the runway, and $D_{\brakes}$ is the force contribution from the wheels.
 The contribution of $D_{\thrust}$, $D_{\aero}$, and $D_{\brakes}$ can be calculated using aircraft-type specific performance models, and $\mu_B$ can then be retrieved from $D_{\brakes}$

 where $L$ is the aerodynamic lift.
 At Oslo airport, $\epsilon$ was set to zero as the contribution in retardation due to slope was negligible.
-More details about calculating the braking coefficient can be found in Midtfjord \& Huseby \cite{MIDTFJORD20} and Klein-Paste et al. \cite{KLEINPASTE12}.
+As the friction coefficient is a dimensionless scalar dependent on the characteristics of the two touching bodies (the road and the aircraft wheels), the actual friction coefficient is unrelated to airplane type, and can be universally used for all airplane landings.
+More details about calculating the braking coefficient can be found in Midtfjord \& Huseby (2020) \cite{MIDTFJORD20} and Klein-Paste et al.\ (2012) \cite{KLEINPASTE12}.

 An important problem when analysing flight data is deciding whether a landing is \emph{friction limited} or not.
 Unless the pilot challenges the runway friction during the landing by fully applying the brakes, the maximum friction available will not be utilized.
 In this case, $\mu_B$ reflects the amount of tire-pavement friction that was used.
 When wheel brakes are applied fully or to a high degree on slippery runways, the maximum attainable friction from the runway is used during the stop.
 In this case, the aircraft's deceleration is limited by the friction available from the runway, and the obtained $\mu_B$ will reflect the amount of tire-pavement friction that is available.